Saturday, January 12, 2008

 This final part is the most important and the most overlooked by people who decide to put in the time to become good at art (or anything, for that matter).

-in time to really improve and move forward.
+Some folks think they are AWESOME artists, but never put in time to really improve and move forward.
 This person will go through life thinking “my stuff is soooo bad-ass!“ but the rest of us all know its not really that good.

 The other type of artist, who is in the minority, is a critique junkie that puts in countless hours in drawing workshops and reading books and learning from different teachers but inside doesn't truly believe he or she is a great artist.
 The irony is that this person believes himself better than the cocky guys mentioned above, but will never really reach full potential because of the refusal to believe that he is truly a great artist.
 This person's confidence dangles by a thread of compliments picked up here and there from folks going to those same workshops who are working on the same things. “